 Energy Healing

-Pellowah was channelled by Australian healer Kachina Ma'an, also known as Robyn Bellingham, who received the complete system as a direct transmission.
+Pellowah was channelled by Australian spiritual teacher Kachina Ma'an, also known as Robyn Bellingham, who received the complete system as a direct transmission.
 Unlike many healing modalities that draw on ancient lineages refined over centuries, Pellowah arrived as a whole, coherent method, and it has been taught and practiced in much the same form ever since.
+While the technique itself remains completely unchanged and uncompromised, our experience of it has evolved significantly over time.
+As the changing energetic landscape supports greater amounts of light, it allows for a much more profound and effective integration in recent years.

 What began in Australia has grown into an international practice, but it retains its origins.
 The training system is carefully maintained through an official certification structure, and practitioners around the world are trained directly within that lineage.